 The Delta of a call option that is trading in-the-money, will get closer to one as expiration approaches.

 While a Delta of a put option that’s trading in-the-money near expiration will have a Delta close to negative one.

 The Delta of both a call option and a put option will begin moving closer to zero as expiration approaches.

-The options Delta is often times uses as a gauge to determine the probability that an option will expire in the money.
-To give you a simple example, if the Delta is .20, that option has roughly a .20% chance of ending up in the money at expiration.
+To give you a simple example, if the Delta is .20, that option has roughly a .20% chance of ending up in-the-money at expiration.